[email protected]

 Get the repairs done

 First things first: You’ve got to get those repairs done.
 We get it—the last thing you want to do now is work on a house you are about to sell.
-But if you agreed to make repairs or improvements, don’t put them off until the last minute.
+But if you agree to make repairs or improvements, don’t put them off until the last minute.

 The final walk-through